What Is a VPN?

 VPN Speed Tips

 - Use a Tier-1 VPN service – A Tier 1 communications service can reach any other address on the Internet without having to transit or make unnecessary stops on its path.
 Some VPN providers don’t own their own network of computers (Tier-2), which slows your Internet down.

-- Check your Internet speed before and after connecting – You may think a VPN is slowing your connection down, but your Internet could be slow on its own.
-Click here to visit SpeedTest and run a speed test both before and after connecting to your VPN.
+- Check Internet speed before and after connecting – You think the VPN is slowing your connection down, but it could be your Internet connection.
+Click on SpeedTest and run a speed test both before and after connecting to your VPN.
 This will let you understand where the real issue may lie.

-- Change your VPN Server – Different VPN servers will affect your Internet speed depending on location, amount of traffic through it, time of day, and millions of other factors.
-Try doing a SpeedTest on different server locations.
+- Change your VPN Server – Different VPN servers will affect your Internet speed depending on location, amount of traffic through it, time of day, and other factors.
+Try SpeedTest on different server locations.
 Some VPN providers also have a “Quick Connect” option which automatically calculates your fastest VPN server.

 - Ensure your connection is using hard-wired Ethernet – Wi-fi introduces latency into your connection.
 Make sure your Kodi Box, computer, or TV device is using hard-wired Ethernet and watch your download speed increase.

 - Turn off your local firewall – Try turning off your local firewall and anti-virus and see if your speeds increase.
 Firewalls filter traffic, including VPNs, and may slow down your Internet speed.

 - Restart your router and device – If all else fails, restart your router and device and try your VPN with a fresh new connection.